jazzband/pip-tools/README.md

-a PyPy installer cannot match the CPython entry's marker and vice versa, and per-package markers like `implementation_name == 'pypy'` get evaluated against the correct target env (they were silently dropped before this flag existed).
+a PyPy installer cannot match the CPython entry's marker and vice versa, and per-package markers like `implementation_name == 'pypy'` get evaluated against the correct target env (they were dropped without warning before this flag existed).

 <!-- pyml disable-num-lines 5 commands-show-output -->